-Inspirational quotations, wise maxims and wisdom teachings from the Sacred Texts of all times
+Inspirational quotations, wise maxims and wisdom teachings from the Sacred Texts of all times and climes

 Discerning truth from falsehood and true teachings from fantasy is the first and most difficult step for the genuine seeker who sincerely wishes to progress on the path to the Light.
 So long as we cling to the opinions of others, to second and third-hand speculations from the pretenders to spiritual knowledge and the fantasies of conspiracy theorists we can have no inkling of what is True.
 Intellectual speculation is not knowledge.
 Neither is scientific opinion wisdom.
 All the true Messengers and Sages agree that Wisdom comes only from God.
 And in the degree that we draw nearer to God, whether through meditation, noble and selfless acts, or through deep and sincere study of the sacred texts of all times, do we come into the possession of Wisdom.

 Rest in me alone that dwelleth in thy inmost Heart and fear not

 But what ere betide stand firm upon thy earth